-College Career Pathways allows students to begin exploring where they would like to be in their life and allows them the opportunity to save some hard earned money as well.
+College Career Pathways allows students enrolled in Asnuntuck’s consortium of high schools (CREC-Public Safety Academy, East Granby, Enfield, East Windsor, Ellington, Granby, Stafford, Somers, Windsor Locks and Suffield) to begin exploring where they would like to be in their life and allows them the opportunity to save some hard earned money as well by gaining up to 13 no-cost college credits while still in high school.
 Please feel free to contact me if you have any questions about the program.

 I wish the best of luck to all of our area high school students as they pursue higher learning opportunities!

 College Career Pathways credit, from Asnuntuck Community College, is available to high school sophomores, juniors and seniors in 10 area schools.

 College Career Pathways, a federally funded program, allows students to earn up to 13 FREE college credits, by taking classes at their high school, that have been approved by Asnuntuck Community College faculty.

 Students apply for College Career Pathways at their high school and can be enrolled in various disciplines, including math, science and a career-related area (e.g. accounting, digital arts, early childhood development, business, etc.).
 Students are required to fill out an Asnuntuck Community College AND College Career Pathway application to be eligible.
 The $20 ACC application fee is waived.

 Students can earn credits toward a degree or certificate program at Asnuntuck Community College or transfer them to another college or university.
 (Most colleges accept incoming community college credit.
 The final decision is dependent on the accepting college’s transfer policy.)